Dehydrated Strawberry Chips

 Dehydrating strawberries preserves the burst of summer strawberry flavor when you have too many strawberries and aren’t in the mood for more strawberry jam.
 Though I might convince you to make jam so you can make these homemade strawberry heart pop tarts.

 Are you into dehydrating and preserving foods?
 Check out other dried fruit from the Ugly Duckling Bakery archives including these dehydrated apples, dried cherry tomatoes, and dried citrus for cocktails.

 I only recently discovered how easy it is to hull a strawberry without losing any of the flesh!

 Hold the washed strawberry in your non-dominant hand.
 That’s the left hand for most people (Panel #1, below).
 With your right hand, pinch the leaves and stem together and pull and twist them off (Panel #2).

 Insert the tip of a paring knife into the strawberry (#3).
 Rotate the strawberry so you are always cutting away from your left hand, and cut a small, cone shaped segment out of the strawberry (#4).

-These handy, stackable racks are great for dehydrating strawberries and other fruits in the oven or for cooking bacon.
+Stackable racks are great for making oven-dried strawberries and other fruits or for cooking bacon.
 Mmmm bacon.

-Strawberries do well in a stand-alone dehydrator, or you can use your oven on a low temperature setting (e.g. 150 degrees F).
+Strawberries do well in a stand-alone dehydrator, or you can use your oven on a low temperature setting (e.g. 150 degrees Fahrenheit).